Housing Complaints Policy

 Oldham

-8.2 Should the Contracts Manager for Housing Services be unable to resolve the issue to the resident’s satisfaction, the resident should make the Council’s Complaints Team aware of their outstanding concerns.
+8.2 Should the Contracts Manager for Strategic Housing be unable to resolve the issue as a service request to the resident’s satisfaction, they will make the Council’s Complaints Team aware of the resident’s outstanding concerns.

-8.4 Complaints can also be submitted by post to The Complaints Team, PO Box 33, Civic Centre, West Street, Oldham, OL1 IUG.
+8.4 Complaints can also be submitted by post to The Complaints Team, Spindles Shopping Centre, West Street, Oldham, OL1 1LF.

 8.5 Although the Complaints Team offers a predominantly digital service, for vulnerable adults, or those without internet access, the team operates a telephone call back service on 0161 770 8122.

-8.6 Residents are requested to provide any relevant supporting evidence/ documentation at the time of making the complaint in order that the issues raised can be fully investigated.
+8.7 When raising a complaint, residents are asked to provide any relevant supporting evidence/ documentation at the time of making the complaint in order that the issues raised can be fully investigated.

 What a resident can expect

-9.1 Residents can expect to receive a consistently high-quality service when they contact any member of staff with a complaint and the Council will deal with all complaints promptly, respectfully and efficiently.
+9.1 Residents can expect to receive a consistently good quality service when they contact any member of staff with a complaint and we will deal with all complaints promptly, respectfully and efficiently.

-9.2 Where complaints cover multiple issues, the Council will normally provide residents with a single response.
-It may ask residents to agree a statement of complaint to ensure their issues have been correctly understood.
+9.2 Where complaints cover multiple issues, we will normally provide residents with a single response.

-9.3 If a complaint includes multiple issues relating to areas covered by other complaints legislation, for example, Adult Social Care, then those issues must be managed separately.
+9.3 If a complaint includes multiple issues relating to areas covered by other complaints legislation, for example, Adult Social Care, then those issues will be managed separately.

 9.4 Residents can expect to be asked for supporting evidence or additional information where it is felt this is required to complete a robust investigation.
 Residents will be provided with a timeframe in which to provide the evidence/ information.
 If the requested evidence/ information is not provided, and it is deemed as vital to complete an investigation, the complaint may be placed on hold until the Council feels it has sufficient information to enable it to investigate fully.

-9.5 Should residents decline to provide information that is required to complete a complaint investigation, they may be deemed as not engaging with the complaints process and the Council may decide to class their complaint as withdrawn.
+9.5 Should residents decline to provide information that is required to complete a complaint investigation, they may be deemed as not engaging with the complaints process.

 Complaint resolution process

-10.1 The Council operates a two stage complaints procedure for Housing complaints for its tenants.
+10.1 The Council operates a two stage housing complaints procedure for its tenants.

 10.2 Formal complaints will be logged at Stage 1 of the complaints process.

-10.3 Complaints will be acknowledged and logged at Stage 1 of the complaints process within five working days of receipt.
+10.3 Complaints will be acknowledged, defined and logged at Stage 1 of the complaints process within five working days of receipt.

-10.4 As part of the acknowledgement process, residents will be asked to confirm the details of their complaint and the outcomes they wish to achieve if this is not clearly expressed in their original contact.
+10.4 As part of the acknowledgement process, we will set out our understanding of the complaint and desired outcome, where sufficient information has been provided for us to do so.
+Where sufficient information has not been provided for us to define the complaint, residents will be asked to confirm the details of their complaint and the outcomes they wish to achieve.

-10.6 Where possible, a Stage 1 decision will be made and communicated to the resident within 10 working days from the date that the complaint has been logged.
-If this is not possible, an explanation and a date by when the Stage 1 response should be received will be provided; this will not usually exceed a further 10 days unless there is good reason.
+10.7 Where possible, a Stage 1 response will be communicated to the resident within 10 working days from the date that the complaint has been acknowledged.
+If this is not possible, an explanation and a date by when the Stage 1 response will be provided, together with the contact details of the Housing Ombudsman, will be provided to the resident and agreement sought; this will not usually exceed a further 10 days unless there is good reason.

-10.7 Where residents raise additional complaints during the investigation, these will be incorporated into the Stage 1 response if they are relevant and the Stage 1 response has not already been issued.
-Where the Stage 1 response has been issued, or it would unreasonably delay the response, then any new complaints or concerns will be logged as a new complaint.
+10.8 Where a resident raises additional complaints during the investigation, these will be incorporated into the Stage 1 response if they are related and the response has not been issued.
+Where the Stage 1 response has been issued, the new issues are unrelated to the issues already being investigated or it would unreasonably delay the response, the new issues will be logged as a new complaint.

-10.9 In some circumstances, it may not be appropriate to escalate a complaint; we deem escalation to be inappropriate where:
+10.12 In some circumstances, it may not be appropriate to escalate a complaint; for example, escalation to Stage 2 would be deemed inappropriate where:

 • The matter would more appropriately be dealt with by an insurer